sabeechen/hassio-google-drive-backup/hassio-google-drive-backup/DOCS.md

 ### Option: `background_color` and `accent_color`

 The background and accent colors for the web UI.
 You can use this to make the UI fit in with whatever color scheme you use in Home Assistant.
 When unset, the interface matches Home Assistant's default blue/white style.

-### Option: `snapshot_stale_minutes` (default: 180)

-How long to wait after a snapshot should have been created to consider snapshots stale and in need of attention.
-Setting this too low can cause you to be notified of transient errors, ie the internet, Google Drive, or Home Assistant being offline briefly.

 ### Option: `snapshot_password`